 SCHEDULE AND HOURS: During the early weeks of the program, an orientation will be completed.
 As required for practices within these facilities, the schedule will also include completion of orientation through Encompass Health and UPMC Hamot.
 The residency is based on a 40-hour work week schedule, typically beginning at 8:00 AM and concluding at 4:30 PM.
-The resident may work a different schedule based on a client's needs or special events scheduled.
-Please keep your supervisor informed of any changes in your schedule.
+The resident may work a different schedule based on a client's needs or as agreed and arranged in consultation with the primary supervisor and DOT.